samuell/irods-cheatsheets/irods-rule-lang-full-guide.md

 rule|msiDoSomething|nop|nop
 ````

-The rule is executed only if the microservice "msiDoSomething" succeeds.
-A microservice is considered successful if it return an integer >=0 (usually 0) and failed if it returns an integer < 0.
-The new rule engine requires the rule condition to be a boolean expression which returns either true or false.
-We could add the following implicit conversion rules:
+The rule is executed only if the microservice ```msiDoSomething``` succeeds.
+A
+microservice is considered successful if it return an integer >=0 (usually 0)
+and failed if it returns an integer < 0.
+The new rule engine requires the rule
+condition to be a boolean expression which returns either true or false.
+We
+could add the following implicit conversion rules:

 ````php
 integer >= 0 -> true